Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 | **Average** | | | | **+76.1%** |

 **Interpretation:**
 - On the sparse optical problem (well-conditioned, 25 dimensions), baseline PSON is already near-optimal.
-Full validation shows momentum provides only +1.2% mean improvement, winning only 9/20 scenarios vs baseline PSON—essentially negligible. *(Note: this is PSON+Momentum vs PSON, not the main PSON vs deterministic result which is 20/20.)*
+Full validation shows momentum provides only +1.2% mean improvement, winning only 9/20 scenarios vs baseline PSON.
+The gain is essentially negligible. *(Note: this is PSON+Momentum vs PSON, not the main PSON vs deterministic result which is 20/20.)*
 - On ML-style problems (high-dimensional, moving targets, variable curvature), momentum transforms PSON's performance (+76-100%).
 - This validates PSON's **extensibility**: the core mechanism can be augmented with standard gradient tricks, but the optimal configuration is problem-dependent.